 According to Larry Houck, Product Manager of Holsters and Duty Gear at Vista Outdoor Inc., the Blackhawk!
-QuickMod pouches have been around for two years.
-However not many people know about them or have even seen them.
+QuickMod magazine pouch as been around for two years.
+However, not many people know about them or have even seen them.
 Blackhawk! has made magazine pouches in the past.
 They were a no frills basic affair that simply held magazines on a belt or interfaced with their Serpa line of drop leg rigs.
 The older design mag pouches were focused on duty or military use.

 The new QuickMod Cases can be used for duty or military but where they really shine is competitive use.
 The single mag case is available for pistol magazines or AR-15 magazines.
 But what sets them apart from traditional mag pouches?
 First of all the pouch has 360 degree rotation around the belt attachment.
 Second and this is the most unique feature of the QuickMod Cases, is their quick detach belt attachment design.